xzuyn/ROCm-Guides/README.md

 Install `Ubuntu 22.04.2 LTS`

 ## Step 2:
-Check if you are on kernel 5.19 if you are proceed to step 10 if you are not open a terminal and run these commands:
+Check if you are on kernel 5.19.
+If you are, proceed to step 10.
+If you are not, open a terminal and run these commands:

 `sudo add-apt-repository ppa:cappelikan/ppa`